cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 ## Color configuration

-Color configuration is specified as `color rgba(<red>, <green>, <blue>, <alpha>)`, where `<red>`, `<green>` and `<blue>` are the value if individual color components, while `<alpha>` is the value of the alpha channel. all these values must be given as a number between `0` and `255`, inclusive.
+Color configuration is specified as `color rgba(<red>, <green>, <blue>, <alpha>)`, where `<red>`, `<green>` and `<blue>` are the value if individual color components, while `<alpha>` is the value of the alpha channel.
+All these values must be given as a number between `0` and `255`, inclusive.
 Alpha specifies the opacity, `0` is not opaque at all (i.e., fully transparent), `255` is fully opaque.
-The exact handling of the alpha channel is done by the illuminator block, generally speaking higher values of alpha make the illuminator lightning more prominent.
+The exact handling of the alpha channel is done by the illuminator block; generally speaking, higher values of alpha make the illuminator lightning more prominent.

 This example specifies an illuminator block emitting intense green color: